Until you make the unconscious conscious, it will direct your life and you will call it fate.Carl Jung

 6. Coaches can take on various roles.
 It is your responsibility to find the right coach for what you need help with.

-Even though you and I both now know a coach’s role is to guide you through your process rather than give you the answers and tell you what to do, there are others out there who haven’t been informed.
+If you’re still reading, by now you know a coach’s role is to guide you through your process rather than give you the answers and tell you what to do.
+However, most people still believe that a coach will “give them the answers.”

-Because the title “coach” isn’t regulated, it takes on various definitions ranging from “sports coaching” to “motivational speakers” to “career coach” that might be assigned to you at work.
+Because the title “coach” isn’t regulated, it takes on various definitions, ranging from “sports coaching” to “motivational speakers” to a “career coach” who might be assigned to you at work.
 You can imagine each of these types of “coaches” assumes a very different role.